The Devil's nose, Ecuador. Courtesy Colin Hodgkinson

 The WaraWara slow train from Tupiza to Oruro.
 Photo courtesy of 's'

 There are a few train services in Bolivia, operated by two train companies, eastern (www.ferroviariaoriental.com) and western (www.fca.com.bo).
 The western network is more tourist-orientated, with trains from Oruro to Tupiza.
 There are two types of train, the expresso and WaraWara (the slower train makes more stops).
 There are 3 or 4 classes, 'ejecutivo' being the best.
 It can get very cold in the train, with trips in both directions mainly made at night.
-There is also a working branch line to Calama in Chile but this only runs rarely perhaps once a week.
-The main line form Oruro to Tupiza runs almost daily.
+The main line from Oruro to Tupiza runs almost daily.
 See map of Bolivia.

 In the east of Bolivia, the rail hub is Santa Cruz, and trains go east to the Brazilian border and South to the Argentine border.
 There is a train every day from Santa Cruz east to Puerto Suarez.
 However, there are a mix of services.
 There is a normal train that locals take and takes the longest.
 There is an express train.
 And there is an expensive and fast ferrobus which is a modern railcar, fare about 150 bolivianos per person.
 Different services go on different days but every day there is some service eastbound.
 Tickets can only be bought the day of departure at the train ticket counter (train and bus stations are together), which opens at 08:00 but the queue starts to form earlier.
 The service south to Villamontes has similar service and a complicated schedule and goes almost every day.
 The train is comfortable and for the eastbound journey pretty much the only way to go overland.
 There is no website or anything else pretty much you just find things out when you arrive in Santa Cruz.